agustinteta/agustinteta/README.md

 # Hi there!
 I'm @AgustinTeta

 ## About me
-Actually i'm a computer science engineering student from Argentina and currently i'm working as freelance fullstack developer.
+Actually i'm a computer science engineering student from Argentina and currently i'm working as python developer.
 I consider myself a responsible person, wanting to work as a team and learn new technologies.

 ### University Projects